 - 6. Data Source, Collection, and Reporting: Internal log or database; onsite tests and inspections documented on reports prepared and filed by agents of Conservation; collected on an ongoing basis and reported quarterly. - 7.
-Calculation Methodology: Cumulative number of distinct injection/disposal wells inspected by UIC field agents during the current fiscal year divided by number of wells in inventory at end of reporting period. - 8.
+Calculation Methodology: Count. - 8.
 Scope: Aggregate. - 9.
 Caveats: This indicator requires sufficient federal and/or State budget allocations to employ/retain adequate numbers of trained agents of Conservation; and sufficient travel, equipment, and professional services funds to accomplish inspection, enforcement, and surveillance activities.